Ketty La Rocca: Work

-Near the end of her career La Rocca worked in "Riduzioni" (reductions), in which she transforms a common photograph, such as a family or individual portrait, into something more graphic.
+Near the end of her career, La Rocca worked in "Riduzioni" (reductions), in which she transforms a common photograph, such as a family or individual portrait, into something more graphic.
 She alters the picture using graphic contouring of the image or by other distortions, often involving written words.

 La Rocca debuted in the early 1960s as a poet, and eventually combined her poetic sense with the visual sense.
-Beside the experience with concrete poetry, she produced, in line with the visual poetry of Gruppo 70, to which she belonged, her collages, a set of images and words taken from newspapers and magazines and recombined in critical forms.
+Besides her experience with concrete poetry, she produced, in line with the visual poetry of Gruppo 70, to which she belonged, her collages, a set of images and words taken from newspapers and magazines and recombined in critical forms.

 Starting from the late 1960s and early 1970s, she examined the universe of communication, using innovations including videotapes, installation and performance.
 During this time she created several works in black PVC plastic, often reproducing single letters of the alphabet and punctuation marks (mainly the comma), and various objects in metal and mirror.

-After that time La Rocca developed the idea of a body-language, or of a body turned into language.
+After that time, La Rocca developed the idea of a body-language, or of a body turned into language.
 She used pictures of human hands making simple gestures.
-Her initial steps during this phase included her book "In principio erat" (1971), which Lea Vergine cited as one of the fundamental experiences of Italian body art; and La Rocca's video “Appendice per una supplica”, shown for the first time at the 1972 Biennale di Venezia.
+Her initial steps during this phase included her book "In principio erat" (1971), which Lea Vergine cited as one of the fundamental experiences of Italian body art; and La Rocca's video “Appendice per una supplica”, shown for the first time at the 1972 Venice Biennale.

-She then began using words written in rapid cursive on the images of hand (see for example "Le mie parole e tu?", 1971).
+She then began using words written in rapid cursive on the images of hands (see, for example, "Le mie parole e tu?", 1971).
 This was the common trait of two main series produced by Ketty La Rocca in the last years of her life: the "riduzioni" and the "craniologie".
 In the former works, she developed her signature body of work, and passage after passage, with a gradual transfiguration, the images dissolve — through the act of writing — to the point where they become pure abstraction.
 In the "craniologie" she used the word "you", written on the reproductions of x-rays of a skull, where the image of a hand or a finger was superimposed on the cranial cavity.
 La Rocca constructed her unique aesthetic language working with materials as different as the letters of the alphabet, hand gestures, x-rays of a skull, and the practice of automatic writing.

-La Rocca died of a cancer in 1976 at the age of 38.
+La Rocca died of cancer in 1976 at the age of 38.
 After her death, La Rocca's works have gained international notice.
 Several retrospectives have been organized in Italy, Europe and the United States, in public and private spaces, such as: